So thanks for being on the podcast. why don’t you kind of tell people a little bit of who you are and,

 Rodell Razor (43:34):

 Like, he’s always, like, you always felt like you kinda knew him, right?
 Like if he came into my house and be like, yo, what’s up.
 Right.
 He wouldn’t know me.
 I’d be like, Hey, like, I feel like I know him.
 And he goes on his social media.
 He talks about his kids all the time. you know, he’s got a kid who’s a dynamic athlete.
 Dionne is always going live on video, things like that.
 Like, you feel connected to him, ham, Shannon, sharp.
 Like these guys, they have personalities outside of just being so cool. like they really connect with people.
-They go Facebook live, they have their family in there, their branding and things like that.
-I think that those, they can do some of those pieces.
-I think that can help a lot, because people actually connect with them.
+They go Facebook live, they have their family in there, their branding, and things like that.
+I think that they can do some of those pieces.
+I think that can help a lot because people actually connect with them.
 And then when they’re done playing people will still be, you know, buying whatever that they’re selling or at least following them.
-Uh, their brand doesn’t have to die even though their career as a professional athlete is over.
+Uh, their brand doesn’t have to die even though their career as professional athletes is over.
 Yeah, no, that, that makes a little sense.
-You want the, you want the fans to feel more connected.
+You want them, you want the fans to feel more connected.
 And I think with digital marketing these days, that it’s, it’s, it’s a good way to, and

-That helps them to less feel less intimidated.
+That helps them to feel less intimidated.
 You know, what do I post about today?
 I have an athlete right now that I’m helping and telling her what to post helping her with her posting and stuff like that.
-And she she’s, she’s thinking too much.
+And she’s, she’s thinking too much.
 And I have to totally step back a little bit, do what you enjoy doing and how you’re helping if you’re talking about basketball, but why don’t you help with basketball tips?
-That’s a good idea to, and she’ll just, luckily enough probably get more followers because she is an athlete.
+That’s a good idea too, and she’ll just, luckily enough probably get more followers because she is an athlete.
 And so I tell her to do stuff that you feel comfortable doing.
-It will grow, you enjoy the journey, like every bees that you have to, you have joined the journey.
+It will grow, you enjoy the journey, like every bee that you have to, you have joined the journey.
 And it was funny that you mentioned the social aspect of assets scenario, because the way I, the way you have to kind of look at it is if you’re growing a business, you know, I see a lot of athletes trying to go cheap.

 We’re trying to grow a business.
 I’m not saying spend millions of dollars on a business benefit, unless it’s like, you’re getting a commercial property.
-Like you said, you’re doing that.
+As you said, you’re doing that.
 But learn that it does take a team.
 I look at, uh, undisputed itself and you don’t think that he made that hole.
-You know, he made a whole website himself, that whole brand, he has a whole team behind because you’re, as you know, you have to have, I won’t name them all, but there’s seven or eight people specialties that go just behind making a really good strategy and success number, you know? so leverage a team.
+You know, he made a whole website himself, that whole brand, he has a whole team behind because you’re, as you know, you have to have, I won’t name them all, but there are seven or eight people specialties that go just behind making a really good strategy and success number, you know? so leverage a team.
 I think that that’s a good idea, leverage team while a lot, like on the field, you know, leverage a team, it takes more than one player to win a game.
-So, you know, same thing with the business, same thing with doing.
+So, you know, the same thing with the business, same thing with doing.

 Rodell Razor (46:41):